stop-gaming/markdown-blog/published/README.md

 Any file format in the [/files](/files) directory will be synchronized to the `/public/files` directory on the blog server and can be referenced and downloaded in the blog.

-For referencing a file, it is completely Markdown syntax, e.g., [empty example PDF](/files/empty_example.pdf).
+For referencing a file, it is completely Markdown syntax, e.g., [empty example resume PDF](/files/empty_example_resume.pdf).

 ## How to add pictures to your posts?